-Any time a test (or visual check when allowed) is done on a substance, it must be documented.
-ORS provides the labels below and will affix these to bottles as they are found in the lab during inspections.
+Any time a test (including a visual check) is done on a substance, it must be documented.
+ORS provides the labels below and will affix these to containers as they are found in the lab during inspections.
 These labels can also be requested by lab staff at any time.
+For a test conducted with strips, write the level in ppm in the blank space provided.
+For a visual test conducted on a solid substance, write "Vis" or "V" in the blank space provided.